 - As a condition of Site Plan Approval, Joly Township may require proponents to satisfy certain conditions.
 The applicant may be required to meet the conditions within a specified time period, which, if not met, may cause the approval to lapse.
 To ensure that conditions are bound to the owner and the land, the Township shall require the proponent to enter into a Site Plan Control Agreement which will be registered on title. - ii.
-In accordance with Section 41(4) of the Planning Act, Council shall amend the Joly Township Site Plan Control By-law for areas zoned Commercial, Recreational Commercial, Public and Institutional, to require the owner of land proposed for development in the areas so zoned to submit plans, drawings, and any necessary elevations, cross-sections, shadow studies, conservation studies and other technical aspects as reasonably required for approval, and to enter into one or more agreements to address among other matters: - (i) External building design details, including but not limited to, sustainable design, character, scale, finish, colours and appearance;

-- Sustainable and accessible design elements within an adjoining municipal right-of-way, including without limitations, trees, landscaping, permeable paving materials, street furniture, curb ramps, waste and recycling containers and bicycle parking facilities; - (iii) Facilities designed to have regard for accessibility for persons with disabilities. - iii.
+In accordance with Section 41(4) of the Planning Act, Council shall amend the Joly Township Site Plan Control By-law for areas zoned Commercial, Recreational Commercial, Public and Institutional, to require the owner of land proposed for development in the areas so zoned to submit plans, drawings, and any necessary elevations, cross-sections, shadow studies, conservation studies and other technical aspects as reasonably required for approval, and to enter into one or more agreements to address among other matters: - Sustainable and accessible design elements within an adjoining municipal right-of-way, including without limitations, trees, landscaping, permeable paving materials, street furniture, curb ramps, waste and recycling containers and bicycle parking facilities; - (ii) Facilities designed to have regard for accessibility for persons with disabilities. - iii.
 No Building Permit shall be issued in respect of any development in the Site Plan Control Area until the plans required have been approved by Joly Township and any agreements required to be entered into have been executed by the Township and the owners, mortgagees or other encumbrances of the land.